-The Accessibility for Ontarians with Disabilities Act,

-2005 sets mandatory standards for private, public and non-profit sectors to remove barriers and ensure equitable access for all individuals with disabilities by 2025.
+The Accessibility for Ontarians with Disabilities Act, 2005 sets mandatory standards for private, public and non-profit sectors to remove barriers and ensure equitable access for all individuals with disabilities by 2025.
 This includes, under Regulation 191/11, standards for planning, designing and building transportation facilities.
 The Region's transportation projects comply with the relevant requirements of the Act and regulation(s).

-B1.4 2041 Regional Transportation Plan
+B1.4 Metrolinx 2041 Regional Transportation Plan

 Developed in partnership with municipalities and other stakeholders, Metrolinx adopted the 2041 Regional Transportation Plan in 2018.
-This plan is the successor to The Big Move, released in 2008, which was the first regional transportation plan for the Greater Toronto and Hamilton Area, also incorporating the Regional Municipality of Waterloo.
+This plan is the successor to The Big Move, released in 2008, which was the first regional transportation plan for the Greater Toronto and Hamilton Area and also incorporated the GO service area in the Greater Golden Horseshoe.

 The 2041 Regional Transportation Plan sets out a blueprint for a system that puts traveller needs first, reduces traffic congestion, improves air quality and supports economic viability through three goals: strong connections, complete travel experiences and sustainable and healthy communities.

 To support these goals, it outlines five strategies: